OhadLavi/ReTicket/README.md

 ```
 The website will be available at http://localhost:4200.

-make sure that the client server is running on port 5000.
+make sure that the server is running on port 5000.